inspheris/kentaa-api/README.md

 You can implement handling the Promise with Promise.then(), but in the examples below we will only show async/await implementations.

+## Benefits

+* This library will keep an eye on your API rate limits.
+Fire your requests and wait for the Promise to resolve.
+* Automatic conversion between ISO 8601 date strings in UTC (as specified by the API) to a Date object in your local time.

 ### Actions
 https://developer.kentaa.nl/kentaa-api/?shell#actions
 ```javascript